-On September 13, 1943 took off from North Borio Airfield near Dobodura on a mission to intercept an incoming Japanese air formation consisting of twelve Ki-49 Helen bombers escorted by forty-two Ki-43 Oscars and Ki-61 Tonys attacking Tsili
+On September 13, 1943 took off from North Borio Airfield (Dobodura No. 15) near Dobodura piloted by 1st Lt.
+Noel R. Lundy on a mission to intercept an incoming Japanese air formation consisting of twelve Ki-49 Helen bombers escorted by forty-two Ki-43 Oscars and Ki-61 Tonys attacking Tsili Tsili.

-The intercepting American aircraft also included P-47D Thunderbolts from the 348th Fighter Group, 432nd Fighter Squadron plus P-40 Warhawks from the 49th Fighter Group, 8th Fighter Squadron and P-38 Lightnings from the 49th Fighter Group, 80th Fighter Squadron.
+The intercepting American aircraft also included P-47D Thunderbolts from the 348th Fighter Group, 432nd Fighter Squadron plus P-40 Warhawks from the 49th Fighter Group, 8th Fighter Squadron and P-38 Lightnings from the 49th Fighter Group, 80th Fighter Squadron "Headhunters".

 During the interception, Lundy claimed one fighter shot down.
-He was shot down b a y Ki-61 Tonys and crashed near Bena Bena.
+He was shot down by a Ki-61 Tonys and crashed near Bena Bena and killed in the crash.
 Another source states he was lost near Kaiapit.

 Lundy was officially declared dead the day of the mission.
 After his remains were recovered, he was buried at Manila American Cemetery at Plot L Row 6 Grave 15.

 USAF Serial Number Search Results - P-38H-5-LO Lightning 42-66734